 How to improve your business credit

 Improving your business credit involves many of the same steps you would take to boost your personal credit score.
 If your goal is to have the best business credit score possible, consider the following moves right away:

 - Pay your business bills and expenses early or on time.
 Your payment history will likely impact your business credit score more than anything else.
 As a result, you should pay all your business expenses and bills early or on time.

 - Establish types of business credit that report trades.
-Also, keep in mind that not all business creditors report trade lines and lines of credit.
+Keep in mind that not all business creditors report trade lines and lines of credit.
 If you need to start building business credit, applying for a business credit card is a good place to start.